Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

-One reason people might not understand all the details because no single gospel gives an inclusive account of Jesus' death, burial and resurrection even though all four gospels of Matthew, Mark, Luke, and John cover a particular part of the events.
-Each author wrote from his perspective.
+One reason people might not understand all the details is that no single gospel gives an inclusive account of Jesus' death, burial, and resurrection even though all four gospels of Matthew, Mark, Luke, and John cover a particular part of the event.
+Each author wrote from his own perspective to a particular audience.
 However, in order to get a more accurate timeline, one must take pieces from all four gospels.

 The following timeline is according to the Bible, and it is simplified in a way that anyone can understand it.

 Jesus' Final Hours

 Jesus' final hours on the cross lasted a total of six hours, according to the sequence of events recorded in the four canonical gospels.